 - Seating is not cushioned thus it may cause discomfort through time

-- Warranty period is not very generous with the frame only legible for lifetime guarantee while the mechanical and electronic parts get 2 and 1 year(s); respectively
+- The warranty period is not very generous with the frame only legible for lifetime guarantee while the mechanical and electronic parts get 2 and 1 year(s); respectively

 The caveat with this recumbent bike is that it has a very light flywheel thus making it a bit less challenging for seasoned fitness enthusiasts.
 Moreover, the length between the pedal and the seat is deemed too short for taller people thus making it difficult for taller people to use this home gym equipment.